altayaydemir/altay-dot-wtf/data/about/about.md

 ### what I do

-living in prenzlauerberg, berlin.

-working at [klarna](https://klarna.com) as software engineer in the day-time.
+working for [klarna](https://klarna.com) as a software engineer in the day-time.

 reading, listening, walking, or building interfaces for [put.io](https://put.io) in the leisure-time.